 At the end of the day, tired, with 70 tomatoes and a few pepper plants planted, I turned in.
-It was still pouring rain and the chickens were awake, so I just them in the greenhouse.
+It was still pouring rain and the chickens were awake, so I just left them in the greenhouse.
 There´d been no attempts on the wall, or breaches, so I was confident.

 I was working on this post, before going out to close them up.
 There had also been a surge in squawking I was wondering about. …

 The wall was breached- one end down, and every single tomato plant was defoliated- not a leaf left!
 Just a roomful of puny green stems.
 A couple of hens not gone to bed yet, finishing off the devastation.
 Next time you can get wet, you ingrates!

 Before I went to bed I planted some more tomato seeds, but to say it was a major loss is a major understatement.
 I had some spare plants, but not an entire spare crop.
 I was NOT HAPPY.
 Completely defeated, more like.

 As it turned out, despite the significant trauma of being beheaded, the same day as transplanted, almost all the tomatoes survived.
 Only five were broken off by the hens and therefore terminated.